SonarSource/docker-sonarqube/README.md

 If you would like to see a new feature, please create a new thread in the forum ["Suggest new features"](https://community.sonarsource.com/c/suggestions/features).

 Please be aware that we are not actively looking for feature contributions.
-We typically accept minor improvements and bug-fixes.
+We typically accept minor improvements and bug fixes.

 With that in mind, if you would like to submit a code contribution, please create a pull request for this repository.
 Please explain your motives to contribute this change: what problem you are trying to fix, what improvement you are trying to make.